When I travel, one of the best ways that I remain frugal is by adapting to the local purchasing power.

 But the real thing I want you to get out of this article is that we should all follow our passions instead of our guidebooks.

-All attractions in any country are worth visiting to someone.
+All attractions in any country are worth visiting for someone.
 But not all attractions are worth visiting for you personally.

 Sometimes attractions are worth breaking your budget for, other times just being in a foreign country and experiencing daily life is the attraction.